XOR Gate in Clojure

 Pass!
 Now to create another failing test.
 Since our function

-, we should write a test that expects
+will always return false, we should write a test that expects

 (it "is true when the only condition is 'true'"